-- 1. I fully agree to participate in the Waukesha County Alcohol Treatment Court Program. - 2.
+- 1. I fully agree to participate in the Waukesha County OWI Treatment Court Program. - 2.
 I agree to participate in all phases of the program as recommended by my case manager. - 3.
 I understand that if I am referred to a treatment group, I will be involved in the group discussions and agree to actively participate. - 4.
-I agree to abide by all directives and decisions given by the Judge and the staff. - 5.
-I understand that no violence or threats of violence or inappropriate conduct is allowed at Wisconsin Community Services and that legal prosecution will result from such actions. - 6.
-I understand that all program participation information will be shared with the Alcohol Treatment Court Team, District Attorney, Defense Attorney, Treatment Providers and Department of Correction Agent if currently on probation. - 7.
-I understand that I must stay current with all of my financial obligations, including but not limited to: The monthly program participation fee, SCRAM fees, and OWI fine payment plan.
+I understand I must have ALL prescribing doctors/dentists fill out a prescription medication form and provide bottles to staff (with the medication in it) within 1-2 business days.
+You may also be asked to bring your medication in weekly for a medication count. - 5.
+I agree to abide by all directives and decisions given by the Judge and the staff. - 6.
+I understand that no violence or threats of violence or inappropriate conduct is allowed at Wisconsin Community Services and that legal prosecution will result from such actions. - 7.
+I understand that all program participation information will be shared with the Alcohol Treatment Court Team, District Attorney, Defense Attorney, Treatment Providers and Department of Correction Agent if currently on probation. - 8.
+I understand that I must stay current with all of my financial obligations, including but not limited to: The monthly program participation fee, SCRAM fees, any outstanding pretrial fees and OWI fine payment plan.
 Failure to comply with the monthly program fee may result in termination from the Alcohol Treatment Court Program and a referral to Waukesha County Collections.